Iris cristata: Cultivation

 Grown in ideal conditions, the plants can live for up to 10 years.

 Smaller, poorer and paler forms were originally mistakenly thought to be Iris lacustris.

-They can be found in plenty of reputable nurseries in the US, but it is rarely offered on sale, in Europe.
+They can be found in plenty of reputable nurseries in the US, but it is rarely offered on sale in Europe.

 Propagation

 It can be propagated by division or by seed growing.

-Since, the plant needs to be frequently divided every 3 to 4 years, to keep the plant healthy and vigorous.
-It is easier and more reliable to propagate via division.
+Since the plant needs to be frequently divided every 3 to 4 years, to keep the plant healthy and vigorous, it is easier and more reliable to propagate via division.

-This is best done in the early fall (or Autumn), when the leaves have turned yellow.
+This is best done in the early fall (or autumn), when the leaves have turned yellow.

 The rhizome should be split into hand-sized clumps to allow for plenty of new growth to occur.

 The new plants should be kept moist until established, they also can be mulched (with a maximum of 4 inches deep) to help with water retention.

-If propagating by seed.
-Seeds are collected from the ripe brown capsules after flowering.
-They should be sown on acid or slightly acidic soil.
-The process of seedling to flowering plant, can take up to 3 years to mature and flower.
+If propagating by seed, seeds are collected from the ripe brown capsules after flowering and sown on acid or slightly acidic soil.
+The plant can take up to 3 years to mature from a seedling into a flowering plant.